GrenManSK/mdown/README.md

 `--lang [String]` - language of manga to download; "*" is for all languages

-`--offset [Integer]` - changes start offset e.g. 50 starts from chapter 50

-`--database-offset [Integer]` - changes start offset e.g. 50 starts from 50 item in database; this occurs before manga is sorted, which result in some weird behavior like missing chapters; For users using `--unsorted`

-`--unsorted` - database will not be sorted

-`--force` - will download manga even if it already exists

 `--title [String]` - name the manga

 `--folder [String]` - will put manga in folder specified